ashears/bailout-eugene/README.md

 Put this in the **configuration** section of `index.html` as the value of `SPREADSHEET_ID`.

+### 3.1: Publishing your Google Sheets to the web
+Step 1:
+Click File > Publish to the web…
+Step 2:
+Click Publish, then OK

 ## 4. When people register, verify them and add them to the sheet.

 They will automatically show up on your landing site.

 ## 5. Host your site with GitHub pages
+Step 2:

+Click Publish, then OK
 ![image](https://user-images.githubusercontent.com/5924/77241254-b39a4400-6bac-11ea-9cf0-0873b7d14174.png)

 ## 6. You're live!